-CEOs have been changed quite frequently in these DISCOs (Table 3) and not for the sake of accountability.9 For instance, the recently appointed CEO at IESCO has previously served at PESCO.
-PESCO performance is evident in Chart 1 to Chart 3 and Table 1 and Table 2.
+CEOs have changed quite frequently in these DISCOs (Table 3) randomly and not for the sake of accountability43.
+For instance, recently appointed CEO at IESCO, previously served at PESCO.
+PESCO performance is evident in Chart 1 to Chart 3 and in Table 1 and Table 2.

 Cash injections by the successive government have impeded the efforts of power companies to improve their governance, efficiencies and reduce their losses.
-Whenever the power companies face problems, the government extended financial help either through subsidies or by increasing tariffs, resulting in more inefficiencies.
-Lack of expertise in the form of financial and commercial skills is a serious impediment in accountability, quick decision-making, and commercial orientation.
+Whenever the power companies face problems, the government extends financial help either through subsidies or by increasing tariffs, resulting in more inefficiencies.
+Lack of expertise in the form of financial and commercial skills is a serious impediment in the way of accountability, quick decision-making, and commercial orientation.
 Defaults are now a routine matter.

-4. WAY FORWARD
+WAY FORWARD